 What is The Bamboo Brace?

-Is The Bamboo Brace distributed in any other countries?
+Is The Bamboo Brace sold or distributed in any other countries?

 Representative: Kyle Lee OT email@example.com